sophia-nunez/guide-to-git/docs/advanced/branches.md

 ---

 ## Introduction
 When you’re working on a project, you often want to make changes or try new ideas without affecting the current working version.
-Git lets you do this by using **branches**.
+Git lets you do this by using branches.
 A branch is like a separate workspace where you can try out changes.
 Later, you can bring those changes back into the main project by **merging** or **rebasing**.

 By default, Git starts with one branch, usually called `main`.
 This is what most beginners or small projects use.
 When you create a new branch, it copies the current state of the project and lets you build from there.